Library of mental health conditions, disorders, and terms

 For those struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources on various health topics.
 Support is available 24/7.

-Treatment and effective health services are available from a wide range of sources to support individuals with health conditions and health problems.
-For example, online platforms like BetterHelp can connect individuals with health professionals from a wide range of educational backgrounds.
-These professionals have years of experience and can help you care for your health.
+Treatment and effective mental health care services are available from a wide range of sources to support individuals with mental health conditions, "mental disorders", and mental health problems.
+For example, online platforms like BetterHelp can connect individuals with mental health professionals from a wide range of educational backgrounds.
+These professionals have years of experience and can help you care for your mental health.
+Sessions with BetterHelp can cost only $65-$100 per week, depending on location and availability.